Differential geometry of particle motion in Stokesian regime: Particle trajectories and Geodesics

-This result contradicts the hypothesis that the trajectory is a geodesic of the resistance metric alone.
-While the integral (\ref{eqn:energyintegralquadform}) describes the cost of motion, the physical particle driven by a {\em constant} Euclidean force does not traverse the path of minimum resistance.
-Instead, it experiences a geometric ``drift'' perpendicular to the geodesic path, necessitating a more unified geometric treatment.
+such that $\Gamma^i_{jk}$ are the Christoffel symbols corresponding to $g_{ij} = R_{ij}$.
+Clearly, the geodesics do not show correct particle motion around a spherical obstacle of the same size.
+The metric does not have the correct curvature to ``bend'' the trajectories back to symmetry after crossing the obstacle.
+The reason is that the integral (\ref{eqn:energyintegralquadform}) describes only the cost of motion.
+A particle driven by a {\em constant} Euclidean force does not traverse the path of minimum resistance.
+Instead, it experiences a geometric ``drift'' from the geodesic path of the metric $g_{ij}=R_{ij}$, necessitating a more unified geometric treatment, which we describe next.